SW 600; Cultural Competency for Social Work.

 SW 671; Social Work Practice in Health Care.

-Development of social work skills pertinent to health care settings.
-Assessment of the impact of illness, treatment, and hospitalization on patients and families.
-Models of the helping process and health care theories will be examined and applied to practice.
+Social work skills pertinent to health care settings, including assessment of the impact of illness, treatments, and inter-professional health care work are examined.
+Students appraise the effects of illness on patients and families.
+Models of the intervention process and health care theories are compared and applied to practice.
 Prerequisite: SW 603.
 Three credits.

 SW 673; Social Work Practice with Children and Adolescents.

-SW 674; Social Work Practice: Families and Children.
+SW 674; Social Work Practice with Families and Children.

 Examines an integrated model of family practice focusing on family development and dysfunction at various stages in the family life cycle.
 Using a family system and ecological systems perspective, students are taught specific assessment and intervention knowledge and skills.
 Concepts from several current models of family practice are studied and drawn upon.
 Prerequisite: SW 603.
 Three credits.